becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

 comment */

 p {
  color: red;
 }
 ```

-# Conclusion: let's practice!
+## Congratulations,

-All right that was a lot already.
-Let's do some exercises!
+You just discovered the magic of CSS.
+Now let's put our knowledge to the test by doing a few exercises!